metacpan/metacpan-cpan-extracted/distros/F/FlightRecorder/README.md

     head(Str)

-This attribute is read-write, accepts `(Str)` values, and is optional.
+This attribute is read-only, accepts `(Str)` values, and is optional.

 ## item